jrhe/FFmpeg/spec.md

      - Pick one format at a time.
      - Introduce a Rust “reader” that consumes `AVIOContext` bytes via a tiny C shim (read/seek callbacks) rather than exposing `AVIOContext*`.
      - Return parsed packet boundaries + metadata to the existing C demuxer/muxer.
-     - Gate behind `--enable-rust-demuxer-foo` once the pattern is proven.
+     - Gate behind a per-demuxer configure flag once the pattern is proven.

 ### Tier 2: Protocol handlers (good isolation)